Fort Drum Public Works cyber and IT technicians practice infrastructure threat response

 |0

-This work, Fort Drum Public Works cyber and IT technicians practice infrastructure threat response [Image 2 of 2], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Fort Drum Public Works cyber and IT technicians practice infrastructure threat response, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Fort Drum Public Works cyber and IT technicians practice infrastructure threat response